 This page documents the Pyodide Command Line Interface (CLI) interface.
 In addition to the commands defined by pyodide-build, documented below, other subcommands are defined in external packages (which can be installed with pip):

-• pyodide pack, defined in pyodide-pack is a package bundler for Pyodide pyodide pyodide [OPTIONS] COMMAND [ARGS]...
+• pyodide pack, defined in pyodide-pack is a package bundler for Pyodide pyodide

 A command line interface for Pyodide.